paldepind/synceddb/README.md

 connected clients.

 The example server uses in memory storage.
-Thus if you restart it make sure to wipe client site data as well by running `indexedDB.deleteDatabase('todoApp');` in the browsers console.
+Thus if you restart it make sure to wipe client side data as well by running `indexedDB.deleteDatabase('todoApp');` in the browsers console.

-API documentation
+Client API documentation
 -----------------
 Beware, the documentation is in very early stages.